afrigon/tlwk/roles/mesmer.md

 ### Keep Construct

 - Kite the boss towards the left wall near the statue that is spawning a spirit to make sure we can quickly cleave it.
-- Do no stay in the hitbox when he does the `Phantasmal Blade` attack (Pink portal-like AoE)
+- Do not stay in the hitbox when it does the `Phantasmal Blade` attack (Pink portal-like AoE)

 ### Xera

 - The only relevent attack from this boss is the `Blurred Frenzy`.
-Make sure you save a block for it and never let xera face the group or she will one-shot dps players.
+Make sure you save a block for it and never let Xera face the group or she will one-shot dps players.
 - Don't let xera walk into any of the shard's massive AoE.
 Her condition will start turning to boons.
 - Make sure the shards are cleared before moving to an edge.
 - The idea is to position xera in a way that will not be in a `Gravity Well`, shards or in the center while the laser attack is happening.